wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 7. Application data - encapsulation of content HTTP, FTP, SSH, SMTP, API Gateways, Proxy servers doing conversions.
 It receives the raw data from the application in use and provides services, such as file transfer and message exchange to the application
 <br /><br />

+<a name="ACLs"></a>

-Access control lists (ACL) are typically used on routers, which map to layer 3 of the OSI model.
+Access control lists (ACLs) are typically used on routers, which map to layer 3 of the OSI model.
 The Link layer of the TCP/IP model corresponds to the Data Link and Physical layers of the OSI model.
 The Transport layer of the TCP/IP model corresponds to the Transport layer of the OSI model.